 Looks very neat and sweet, doesn’t it?

 I’m on a roll!
 Baby better hurry or she will be swimming in blankets and burb cloths!
 Here’s a basket full of pretty, washed and waiting on little miss.
-The outline designs in the Baby Fox and Baby Rabbit collection worked nicely on double gauze too.
-Next try – an outline stitched, padded monogram with my new Curly Line Lettering!
+The outline designs in the Baby Fox and Baby Rabbit collections worked nicely on double gauze too.
+Next try – an outline stitched, padded monogram with my Curly Line Letters!

 Stay tuned, more coming!
 I’ve got a few tips and tricks for those of you who want to stitch up some of those ever-so-popular double gauze swaddle blankets!